telos-matter/Jeext/README.md

 <hr>

-Unfortunately, this project has been abandoned. **However**, all the features I had in mind initially when I started working on it has been implemented fully, and even some more.
+Unfortunately, this project has been abandoned. **However**, all the features I had in mind initially when I started working on it have been implemented fully, and even some more.

 This JEE extension provides facilities to make developing JEE webapps **a lot** easier (with parameters validation, and objects auto-filling, ect...).
 Similar to what Spring provides.
 Although worth noting that when I started working on this project I haven't used Spring much / not at all really, yet the features that I've implemented turned out to be very similar to what Spring has.